 Don't forget to warm up.

-Your warm-up is just as important as your workout.
-According to the National Institute on Aging, it's important to do one before every workout to get your blood flowing and raise your heart rate.
-This can be as simple as walking on the treadmill, doing some jumping jacks, or going on a quick jog around the block—whatever helps your body loosen up and prepare for exercise.
+A good warm-up is just as important as your actual workout.
+"It helps you burn more energy during exercise, increases your circulation, and delivers oxygen to working muscles," Atkinson says.
+"And it increases your body's core temperature, allowing the muscles and joints to slowly adapt to greater demands, which reduces your risk of injury."
+It can be as simple as walking on the treadmill, doing some jumping jacks, or going on a quick jog around the block—whatever helps your body loosen up and prepare for exercise.

 Don't limit yourself to cardio.

-If you hate cardio, that's not the only way to stay fit—not by a long shot.
-"A majority of my clients who are in their 50s believed that cardio was the only thing they needed to be doing to stay in shape or improve their health," says James.
+While it's certainly important, cardio-centric exercises are not the only way to stay fit—not by a long shot.
+"A majority of my clients who are in their 50s believed that cardio was the only thing they needed to be doing to stay in shape or improve their health," James says.
 "It wasn't until we added strength training that they truly started to see and feel the benefits of the time they spent in the gym."

 According to James, resistance training can help improve your balance, control blood sugar, build bone density, increase your metabolism, and even prevent sarcopenia, which is age-related muscle loss.